-Nicotine-based vapes, plus patches most effective method to quit smoking; new study reveals
+Nicotine-based vapes, plus patches most effective method to quit smoking: new study

 "The trial has shown the feasibility of combining nicotine e-cigarettes with patches for Māori who seek to quit smoking."

-Commenting around "big tobacco" companies aggressive marketing tactics, Dr Walker said they were "trying to catch up" in the market and wanted new customers before the Government changed regulation around the advertising, promotion and sale of vaping products.
+Commenting around "big tobacco" companies' aggressive marketing tactics, Dr Walker said they were "trying to catch up" in the market and wanted new customers before the Government changed regulation around the advertising, promotion and sale of vaping products.

 "The majority of e-cigarettes sold in New Zealand are not tobacco company e-cigarettes.
 The new heat-not-burn tobacco products currently promoted by the tobacco industry are not the same as e-cigarettes or vaping.